 Louisville, Kentucky—Cost $275

 CrossRoads Ministries is committed to engaging young adults in an urban retreat experience based on outreach to the margins, prayer, service and bridging communities for justice.
-This ABI will be a guided immersion experience into inner city Louisville focusing on refugees and immigrants.
+This ABI will be a guided immersion experience into inner city Louisville focusing on refugees and immigrants and will involve working with agencies that assist refugee families in entry and adjustment to the United States.
 Host Organization: CrossRoads Ministries.

 The Guatemala Human Rights Commission/USA (GHRC) is a non-profit, grassroots, solidarity organization dedicated to promoting human rights in Guatemala and supporting communities and activists who face threats and violence.
 GHRC documents and denounces abuses, educates the international community, and advocates for policies that foster peace and justice.
 Students will travel to urban and rural area of Guatemala learning about the history of the Civil War, current economic conditions and global solidarity.
 Host Organization: GHRC.